Even for experienced drivers with thousands of kilometres under their belts, towing a caravan for the first time can be a daunting prospect.

-- Check the area that you’re attempting to reverse into for any hazards such as tree branches, potholes or obstacles such as garbage bins or bicycles.
+- Check the area you’re attempting to reverse into for any hazards such as tree branches, potholes, or obstacles like garbage bins or bicycles.

-It’s counterintuitive at first, but when reversing a trailer you’ll need to turn your steering wheel in the opposite direction to where you want the caravan to go.
-This is where a slow and steady pace is especially important to give you time to stop.
+When reversing a trailer, turn your steering wheel in the opposite direction to where you want the caravan to go, and this is where a slow and steady pace is significant to give you time to stop.